Porto Santo Island – Madeira – travel and attractions

 More about Porto Santo island

 Porto Santo has a wide range of options from large all-inclusive hotels to small Airbnb apartments.
-As the island is very small, the location of accommodation is less important than in Madeira, for example.
+As the island is very small, the location of accommodation is less important than in Madeira.
 If you are mainly looking for a beach holiday, the most important thing is to be close to the beach.

 Hotels: